 - Automates picking: The best kind of automated picking tools are robotics that ensure the orders are picked two to three times faster than usual.
-These robots work in collabouration with the picker to help them pick orders off the shelves faster, with fewer inaccuracies.
+These mobile robots work in collaboration with the picker to help them pick orders off the shelves faster, with fewer inaccuracies.

 - Improves inventory visibility: While they may look like they are straight out of a sci-fi movie, drones add immense value to your warehouse operations by improving inventory visibility.
 These devices can autonomously move throughout your warehouse to conduct inventory audits, cycle counting, item searches, and more.